hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ## Preflight

-Before you begin, you'll need to get a few bits of data as well as get a Linux instance ready.
+Before you begin, you'll need to prepare data files and a Linux instance.

 ### Data Files